smbirch/ProjectsForWork/README.md

-# ProjectsForWork
+# Quicklink-Search-PHX
-Projects that I worked on while employed by Amazon, either to assist my team or as individual study.
-Some of these projects are living and the code here may not be representative of the current deployment.
+This project was made to assist my team.
+This code may not be representative of the current deployment.
+There is no confidential information contained in this code